StrickyW/TableScanner/README.md

 # TableScanner
-Simple Android classes (with example activity) to find table on bitmap.
+Simple Android classes (with example activity) to find table cells on bitmap.
 Should/must be improved of course.